golden-hu/resume/resume_en.md

 software architecture.
 I **refactor several core UI components** of QQMusic using MVC, making the code easy to understand and less error prone.
 In my experience, MVC is not the only option for iOS Apps.
-During the development of Klook iOS App, I apply MVVM to build the structure of the app.
+During the development of Klook iOS App, I apply MVVM to build the app.
 As a result, the code base of Klook iOS App is simple to develop, iterate, test, and maintain.

 **UI/Animation** - I have rich experience in developing iOS user interface